alexmaryin/kotlin-web-site/docs/topics/time-measurement.md

-[//]: # (title: Time)
+[//]: # (title: Time measurement)

-The Kotlin standard library gives you the tools you need to be able to calculate and measure time in different units.
+The Kotlin standard library gives you the tools to calculate and measure time in different units.
-Being able to measure time accurately is important for activities like:
+Accurate time measurement is important for activities like:
   * Managing threads or processes
   * Collecting statistics
   * Detecting timeouts
   * Debugging

-By default, time is measured using a monotonic time source but other time sources can be configured.
+By default, time is measured using a monotonic time source, but other time sources can be configured.
 For more information, see [Create time source](#create-time-source).

 ## Durations